Las Vegas Recovery Center Philosophy

-More positive, four loved ones told Rehabs.com of the LVRC’s “compassionate,” “professional,” and “friendly” staff as well as its “amazing” programs that involved family members as much as their loved ones in treatment.
-Together, the four reviewers left high marks between four and five out of five stars for the facility’s holistic opportunities, family participation, and the staff’s level of training and experience.
+Four loved ones offered more positive feedback.
+They told Rehabs.com about LVRC’s “compassionate,” “professional,” and “friendly” staff as well as its “amazing” programs that involved family members as much as their loved ones in treatment.
+These reviewers left high marks between four and five out of five stars for the facility’s holistic treatment options, counseling options, family participation, and the staff’s level of training and experience.

 WHAT STAFF SAY

-Rehabs.com has also received positive feedback from one staff member as of this writing.
-R.B. explained that client care was excellent.
-“The program is of the highest quality and the staff really cares.
-Amazing desire to equip patients and their family with the most recent proven outcomes.
-They really do have a passion to help the addict,” R.B. wrote.
+Rehabs.com received positive feedback from one staff member as of this writing.
+R.B. wrote: “The program is of the highest quality and the staff really cares.
+Amazing desire to equip patients and their family with the most recent proven outcomes."

 User ReviewsReview this Center